Michigan Porch

 The Genesee County Fair has run near Mount Morris since the mid-1800s

-Long before there was a city called Flint with car factories and freeways, Genesee County farmers were already gathering once a year to show off their best hogs, biggest squash, and fastest horses.
-The Genesee County Fair has been running since the mid-1800s, which makes it one of the oldest continuing traditions in the county — older than the auto industry that came to define the place, older than most of the towns around it in their current form.
+Long before there was a city called Flint with car factories and freeways, Genesee County farmers were already gathering once a year.
+They came to show off their best hogs, biggest squash, and fastest horses.
+The Genesee County Fair has been running since the mid-1800s.
+That makes it one of the oldest continuing traditions in the county.
+It’s older than the auto industry that came to define the place.
+It’s older than most of the towns around it in their current form.

 These days the fair sets up on the Everett A. Cummings Center, a 690-acre spread out on Mt.
 Morris Road.
-It’s a big working horse-and-livestock complex the rest of the year, with more than 160 stalls, indoor and outdoor arenas, group campsites, and trails that wind down along the Flint River through the woods.
-Come fair week, the place fills up the way county fairs always have: 4-H kids leading animals they raised, a midway with rides and fried everything, a grandstand, and the loud, glorious mess of a demolition derby.
+The rest of the year it’s a big working horse-and-livestock complex.
+It has more than 160 stalls, indoor and outdoor arenas, and group campsites.
+Trails wind down along the Flint River through the woods.
+Come fair week, the place fills up the way county fairs always have.
+4-H kids lead animals they raised.
+A midway runs rides and fried everything.
+There’s a grandstand, and the loud, glorious mess of a demolition derby.

-That mix is the whole point of a county fair, and why these things have outlasted so much else.
+That mix is the whole point of a county fair.
+It’s also why these things have outlasted so much else.
 It’s one of the last events that still puts a farm family showing a steer in the same place as a teenager riding the Zipper and a retiree judging pie.
-The county calls it the single largest family event in Genesee County, and after more than 150 years of summers, it has earned the title.
+The county calls it the single largest family event in Genesee County.
+After more than 150 years of summers, it has earned the title.

-If you’ve never been to a fair where the loudspeaker announces both a poultry judging and a school-bus demolition derby in the same afternoon, this is the one to fix that.
+Maybe you’ve never been to a fair where the loudspeaker announces both a poultry judging and a school-bus demolition derby in the same afternoon.
+This is the one to fix that.

 Sources